YunoHost-Apps/fallback_ynh/README.md

 So, all your data produced on your fallback are now aside.
 Waiting for you.
 Return on your main server, and use this script.
 `/home/yunohost.app/fallback/update_from_fallback`
+> You can also use the 'Update from your fallback server' action from your admin panel.

 To finish, this script will get the backups from the fallback and restore them on your main server.
 To update your data and keep your main server up to date with what you've done on your fallback.
 To be more carefull, each restoration will be preceed by a backup.
 Just in case.